 I tend to suggest an alternative perspective, instead.
 Rather than manufacturing a niche, and trying to create a point of difference, why not use the powerful differentiators that are already there in your inherent personality?
 Less work, more authenticity.

-I encourage my clients to make their existing uniqueness their starting point, not create a spurious niche and then furiously work backwards to mould yourself into it, as many brands mistakenly do.
+I encourage my clients to make their existing uniqueness their starting point, not create a spurious niche and then furiously work backward to mold yourself into it, as many brands mistakenly do.

 Why do I advocate this approach?
 Because being the most YOU that you can be AND earning money from it is a wonderful thing and very compelling for clients too.
 Why would you go and build a fake ‘branded’ version of yourself, when you can work with your existing quirks and talents and differences?
 Well, maybe because we worry that clients might not like the real us.
 And perhaps creating a plasticky branded version of us that we can hide behind feels safer?